frc2852/infinite-recharge-scouting-app/README.md

 # Infinite Recharge Scouting App

-This project will be use for students to scout robots at FRC competitions
+This project will be used for students to scout robots at FRC competitions

 ## Dev server setup